-Possible restriction from other clinical research requiring a defined period of viral suppression may occur, until the required period has passed after restart of ART and achievement of viral load (VL) suppression.
+You may be restricted from other clinical research requiring a defined period of viral suppression until the required period has passed after restart of ART and achievement of viral load (VL) suppression.

 It is possible you could develop Acute Retroviral Syndrome, during which the HIV virus is duplicating at a rapid rate.
 This syndrome is characterized by flu-like symptoms including fever, sore throat, diarrhea, joint or other body aches, rash, headache, fatigue, and swollen lymph nodes.